omeka/omeka-s-enduser/docs/modules/mapping.md

 ![Marker being deleted.](../modules/modulesfiles/Mapping-deleteMarker.png)

+### Batch-importing mapping information

+Mapping is compatible with [CSV Import](../modules/csvimport.md) when importing items (not item sets, media, or mixed resources).

+If the two modules are enabled, two new dropdown menus will appear in the "Add mapping" sidebar when you are connecting a column to a property.

+The "Resource location" dropdown menu includes three options for pinning the item geographically (latitude, longitude, and latitude/longitude).
+You can import multiple values for these fields.

+The "Default map view" dropdown menu allows you to set a centerpoint and zoom level for the map that displays for that item.
+Without a map centerpoint, the map will center on the item's pin.

+You cannot batch-set a marker label or marker image in CSV Import.

+You cannot batch-edit mapping values after items are in your system, only edit them manually, one item at a time.
+So, CSV Import can help you do things like set a standard map zoom level on each item, by supplying a spreadsheet with every item and the same zoom level number in each row.

-## Adding Map blocks to a site
+## Adding map blocks to a site

-There are two kinds of Mapping blocks which you can add to your site: Map by attachments, where you manually add resources to the map block; and Map by query, which allows you to use a search string to add resources to the map block.
+Mapping creates two blocks you can add to your site: Map by attachments, where you manually add resources to the map block; and Map by query, which allows you to use a search string to add resources to the map block.

 To add a map to a new or existing page, click to edit the page.
 On the right, under _Add New Block_ , click the  _Map_ tab to add a map to the item (1).
 Selecting the tab will open the map block to the page (2).
 This block includes customizable features for the map in collapsable panes.
 Click the triangle to expand or collapse these fields (3).